kubernetes/ingress-nginx/docs/user-guide/monitoring.md

 ```
 Notice that prometheus is installed in a differenet namespace than ingress-nginx

-If prometheus is not installed, then you can install from here <Insert link here>
+If prometheus is not installed, then you can install from [here](https://artifacthub.io/packages/helm/prometheus-community/kube-prometheus-stack)

-## 3. Configure NGINX Ingress controller
+## Configure NGINX Ingress controller

 The controller should be configured for exporting metrics.
 This requires 3 configurations to the controller.
 These configurations are :
 ```